 - a.
 Man of Competence - strives to develop his potential, abilities, skills and talents - performs in a manner marked by excellence in the nature of his participation and involvement in extracurricular and school activities and/or his active participation in sports and games - adapts and applies himself to a remarkable degree to the task and challenges at hand and to modern technology - possesses a desire to improve himself and develop his potential - b.
-Man of Culture - takes pride in his Chinese-Filipino heritage - upholds Chinese and Filipino traditions and practices - manifests virtues such as frugality, industriousness, patience, simplicity, perseverance and courtesy
+Man of Culture - takes pride in his Chinese-Filipino heritage c.
+Man of Compassion

+- upholds Chinese and Filipino traditions and practices - manifests virtues such as frugality, industriousness, patience, simplicity, perseverance and courtesy - shows nationalism and patriotism by respecting the Philippine flag - takes pride in his ability to speak the Chinese and Filipino language

-- shows nationalism and patriotism by respecting the Philippine flag - takes pride in his ability to speak the Chinese and Filipino language - c.
-Man of Compassion - displays a positive attitude towards his classmates/schoolmates, helpers at home or in school, neighbors and the less privileged - displays willingness and availability to do more for others - has the initiative in rendering service to his classmates/ teachers, and other members of the community - respects the rights of others - shows his concern for the poor through his active support in the different service activities of the school - d.
-Man of Conscience - is loving both in word and in deed - participates actively in community prayers, Masses and other religious celebrations - reflects and discerns as a habit - has an active prayer and sacramental (Eucharistic) life - e.
-Man of Character - acknowledges his strengths and weaknesses, his potential and limitations - possesses a strong sense of responsibility - demonstrates self-reliance and independence - practices honesty in his work and dealings with others - shows initiative and willingness to serve others - manifests sportsmanship and fairness in games - recognizes and accepts others' strengths and weaknesses - shows care and respect for the property of others - exhibits humility and kindness - f.
-Man of Community - manifests a healthy attitude towards his teachers, classmates, school personnel, family members, helpers and drivers through the way he interacts with them - shows patience in helping others - shares, cooperates and works well with others, promotes the good of the majority - participates in projects involving the preservation of the environment - takes responsibility in ensuring the conservation of resources (e.g. water, electricity, etc.) - leads and influences others in fostering harmonious relationships within the community - takes the initiative to maintain order and discipline within the class with or without adult supervision
+- displays a positive attitude towards his classmates/schoolmates, helpers at home or in school, neighbors and the less privileged - displays willingness and availability to do more for others - has the initiative in rendering service to his and other members of the community - respects the rights of others - shows his concern for the poor through his active support in the different service activities of the school d.
+Man of Conscience e.
+Man of Character

+- is loving both in word and in deed - participates actively in community prayers, Masses and other religious celebrations - reflects and discerns as a habit - has an active prayer and sacramental (Eucharistic) life

+- acknowledges his strengths and weaknesses, his potential and limitations - possesses a strong sense of responsibility - demonstrates self-reliance and independence - practices honesty in his work and dealings with others - shows initiative and willingness to serve others - manifests sportsmanship and fairness in games - recognizes and accepts others' strengths and weaknesses - shows care and respect for the property of others - exhibits humility and kindness f.
+Man of Community

+- manifests a healthy attitude towards his teachers, classmates, school personnel, family members, helpers and drivers through the way he interacts with them - shows patience in helping others - shares, cooperates and works well with others, promotes the good of the majority - participates in projects involving the preservation of the environment - takes responsibility in ensuring the conservation of resources (e.g. water, electricity, etc.)

+- leads and influences others in fostering harmonious relationships within the community - takes the initiative to maintain order and discipline within the class with or without adult supervision